amritrout/ChessGame/README.md

 ## How to Run

 Follow these steps to run either version of the Chess game:
+1. Load The Maven Project

-1. Choose the version you want to run:
+2. Choose the version you want to run:
    - For two players on one screen: Open the `ChessGame 1Player` folder
    - For two players on separate screens: Open the `ChessGame 2Player` folder

-2. Start the server:
+3. Start the server:
    - Navigate to `ChessGame 1Player/src/main/java/server`
    - Run `GameWebSocketServer.java`

-3. Launch the client:
+4. Launch the client:
    - Navigate to `ChessGame 1Player/src/main/java/client`
    - Open `index.html` in a web browser
    - If the above doesn't work: